 One of the newest and least-known treatments for substance use disorder is the Matrix Model, devised in the 1980s by the nonprofit Matrix Institute on Addictions.
 Although it was specifically created to deal with the then-scourge of stimulant addiction — especially cocaine — it has since been adapted for other types of addiction, including the current opioid epidemic.

-The reason that Matrix Model substance abuse treatment for cocaine was thought to be needed was that, at the time, addiction treatment focused on heroin.
+The reason that Matrix Model substance use disorder treatment for cocaine was thought to be needed was that, at the time, addiction treatment focused on heroin.
 Alcohol wasn’t thought of as a drug, and alcohol abuse was thought of as a social problem, not an addiction.
 Alcoholics Anonymous was thought to be sufficient to deal with it.

 Cocaine wasn’t seen as much of a problem, either.
 It was regarded as a recreational drug more than a drug of addiction.
 It was illegal, and it could cause physical or mental problems, but even users seemed to use it occasionally.
 In the 1980s, the crack epidemic changed that perception.